Community Engagement Core Personnel

 Amparo Castillo, MD, MS, PhD

-Dr. Castillo is Co-Director of the Recruitment, Retention and Community Engagement Program of CCTS.
-She is Acting Director of the UIC Midwest Latino Health Research Training and Policy Center, as well as the Center’s Training Coordinator.
+Dr. Castillo is acting Director of the UIC Midwest Latino Health Research Training and Policy Center, as well as the Center’s Training Coordinator.
 She develops and implements educational programs for community health workers and other health care professionals assisting the Hispanic and African American minorities.
 Dr. Castillo is also co-author and Senior Trainer of the Diabetes Empowerment Education Program (DEEP) and other health education programs addressing low health literacy among minority groups.
 Additionally, she conducted intervention research using Tai Chi for glycemic control and stress reduction among Latino older adults.
 Her current interests continue to address health disparities by implementing health education interventions, and facilitating the training and capacity building of community health workers.

 Erika Gustafson is a graduate student in the Clinical Psychology program at the University of Illinois at Chicago.
 Broadly, her research focuses on community-based interventions to promote healthy psychological development for underserved children and families.
 Her specific research interests include broadening the boundaries of mental health treatment through a focus on upstream ecological factors impacting mental health (i.e. the social determinants of health), non-traditional service providers such as community health workers, non-traditional settings such as schools and neighborhoods, and Latino mental health.
 She has conducted qualitative and quantitate research with community health workers examining their processes of parental engagement, as well as with homeless youth examining their executive functioning.
 Erika is also an active advocate for promoting diversity within the field, having served as co-chair of the Diversity Advancement Committee within her clinical program.